brightersidetech/FactoryIO_RFID_Sorter/README.md

 ## Factory IO Application Description Summary
 ![alt text](./Thumbnail.png)

-The factory line is composed of a Feeder source Conveyor, a main conveyor source, a turn table, a right destination, straight destination and a left destination conveyors.
+The factory line is composed of a Feeder source Conveyor, a main source conveyor, a turn table, a right destination, straight destination and left destination conveyors.
 The Feeder conveyors generates packages composed of a pallet and a box and passes them to the main conveyor.
-From main conveyor, the RFID tag then reads the tag value of the tag attached to the box.
+From main conveyor, the RFID Reader then reads the tag value of the tag attached to the box.
 The turn table routes the package according to the value of the tag data.

 ### Mode of operation
 1. First the package is emitted by the feeder conveyor.
 A diffuse sensor on the conveyor detects the package before it reaches the main conveyor and stops the conveyor